Canop/backdown/README.md

 **Backdown** helps you safely and ergonomically remove duplicate files.

+Its design is based upon my observation of frequent patterns regarding buil-up of duplicates, espacially images, with time.

 A Backdown session goes through the following phases:

 1. Backdown analyzes the directory of your choice and find sets of duplicates (files whose content is exactly the same).
 Backdown ignores symlinks and files or directories whose name starts with a dot.